shankypedia/one-dark-shell/README.md

 - **`social`**: Show links to social media profiles.
 - **`whoami`**: Display personal information and a brief introduction.

+## Secret Commands

+- `sudo`: A playful command acknowledging the attempt but with no specific action.
+- `jokes`: Need a good laugh?
+Enter this command for some jokes!

 ## Screenshots

 <details>